 Attaching libraries to apply CSS

 There are a few different approaches one may take when applying CSS to a custom module.
-One strategy would be to inspect the element in order to look for the class, after which one would apply the CSS to the element.
-Alternatively, you can make a template, then add your own special class to it, and then direct your attention to only that class.
+One strategy would be to inspect the element to look for the class, after which one would apply the CSS to the element.
+Alternatively, you can make a template, then add your special class to it, and then direct your attention to only that class.
 The second method is preferable to the first since it will provide you with your very own special class and there will be no possibility for your modification to be applied to any of the other pages.

 Source: SpecBee